 When Should a Startup Hire Its First HR Person?

-Although you may not need a full time HR resource until you hit 50 people, since that number triggers a variety of employment laws, it doesn’t mean you should scale to 50 without part-time HR support.
-For example, you may hire a fractional HR resource to help you develop company policies which will predate an employee handbook, which you will eventually need.
-And even when you hit 50 employees, it may make more financial sense to partner (or continue to partner) with an HR consultant, rather than make an internal hire, as they come at a cost savings.
+Although you may not need a full-time HR resource until you hit 50 people, since that number triggers a variety of employment laws, it doesn’t mean you should scale to 50 without part-time HR support.
+For example, you may hire a fractional HR resource to help you develop company policies that will predate an employee handbook, which you will eventually need.
+And even when you hit 50 employees, it may make more financial sense to partner (or continue to partner) with an HR consultant, rather than make an internal hire, as they come at cost savings.
 You save money on payroll taxes and benefit costs.
-Additionally, depending on your area, the ROI on a full-time HR Manager salary may not be the best investment for a company that is still growing.
+Additionally, depending on your area, the ROI on a full-time HR Manager’s salary may not be the best investment for a company that is still growing.

 The Importance of Human Resources For Startups

 Human Resources can prove a valuable business function for startups in their infancy in the following ways –